lydiastepanek/pen-loop-dot-io-archive/src/content/posts/launching-my-startup-incubator.md

 Before I ran my first Google Ads campaign, I knew that I was willing to spend a LOT of money on Google Ads.

 [![](https://markdown-videos-api.jorgenkh.no/youtube/MJ4MANlw0xA)](https://www.youtube.com/watch?v=MJ4MANlw0xA)
-<center>Google Ads, though expensive, does have some nice features.
-Its AI algorithm created polished Youtube ads for no additional cost.</center>
+<div class="image-caption">Google Ads, though expensive, does have some nice features.
+Its AI algorithm created polished Youtube ads for no additional cost.</div>

 With that in mind, I give you my total expenses to build and maintain My Startup Incubator: